Meet the Team

 mini

 Tim is a well respected guide in both the walking and mountain biking fields.
 His vast knowledge and love of the outdoors and in particular the Highlands means a trip with Tim is a memorable and fun experience for all.
 He is a real people person and is always keen to share his knowledge with the variety of groups he leads.
 Tim divides his time between NHG and consultancy work for many outdoor operators including Wilderness Scotland, Maximum Adventure, Charity Trek and local outdoor activity centres.
-In his spare time he likes nothing better than to go for a ride, perfect a vertical ice climb or stroll in the woods with his children!
-He is also the chair of the local MTB group the 10 Glens
+In his spare time he likes nothing better than just getting out there and doing it all again!!

 mini